sgarjua/MFA-NF/README.md

 ## Notes

 * All paths to external resources are **mandatory** for the corresponding module to run.
-* FANTASIA Lite module is optional; if not needed, no extra paths are required.
 * Modules can be enabled/disabled in the workflow logic.
 * Use `-resume` to continue a previous execution.
 * Increase `--JAVA_XMX` for large proteomes if necessary.